tommasocalo/all-you-can-eat-template/README.md

 - Losses loading
 - Metrics loading
 - Models loading and utils
-- Training on 1% of MNIST dataset, for example:
+- Training on 1% of  dataset, for example:
   - running 1 train, val and test steps
   - running 1 epoch, saving checkpoint and resuming for the second epoch
   - running 2 epochs with DDP simulated on CPU